vivsiu/TipsPls/README.md

 The following **additional** features are implemented:

-- [X] Additional feature 1: Updated look & feel of the navigation controller, view, segmented controller, textbox, and cursor.
+- [X] Additional feature 1: Updated look & feel of the app overall.
 - [X] Additional feature 2: Added custom app icon.
 - [X] Additional feature 3: User can go into Settings and update the default three tip percentages.
 It will be reflected and recalculated when returned back to the main screen.
 - [X] Additional feature 4: Added Split feature where the calculator shows how much the total is if split between 2, 3, or 4 people.